Modern utilities

 is installed on the Alliance clusters.
 To install it on your machine, you can follow the instructions here.

-Search file names in current directory recursively for a pattern:
+Search file names for a pattern recursively in current directory:

 fd te